Long Point World Biosphere Celebrates Amazing Places in Norfolk County

 The Amazing Places project in Ontario was funded by the Ministry of Tourism, Culture and Sport, the Ontario Trillium Foundation, and Mountain Equipment Co-op for their support.

-Here are 19 Amazing Places in the Long Point Biosphere.
+There are now 22 Amazing Places in the Long Point Biosphere!

 Enjoy breathtaking scenery while you cruise along beautiful and historical pathways within the Long Point World Biosphere Region.